pylhc/pylhc.github.io/docs/omc_team/methods.md

 ## K-Modulation

 This section gives a brief overview over the K-Modulation method.
-A more detailed description can be found in [^1] and the references therein.
+A more detailed description can be found in [^MintyZimmermann] and the references therein.

 Also available on this page is a [checklist for conducting K-Modulation measurements](../procedures/kmod.md) in the LHC.